 The award covers: contribution towards fees for students enrolling for the MA in Jewish History and Culture.

-There will be a 10% discount for UoS Humanities Alumni (BA to MA), which will be applied to your fees account in the form of a studentship as you start.
+There is a 10% discount for UoS Humanities Alumni which you can apply for during enrolment and will be applied to your fees account in the form of a studentship as you start.
+Please be aware that if you are awarded any funding the Alumni discount will only be applied to the remaining personal element of your fees, after the deduction of the studentship.

 Each of these external schemes has its own application process which is separate from the Humanities funding round.

-These scholarships are offered to students from Iraq, Jordan, Lebanon, Palestine and Syria, and are available for any one year taught master's programme at the University of Southampton.
-Scholarships range from partial support to full fees and a maintenance allowance.
+These scholarships are offered to students from Jordan, Lebanon, Palestine and Syria, and are available for any one-year taught master's programme at the University of Southampton.

 What do I do if I am unsuccessful in obtaining funding?

-If you are not successful with funding, there are a couple of possible alternatives open to you.
+If your application for funding is not successful, there are a couple of possible alternatives open to you.

 For further information please contact our postgraduate team by: